-14. Standards of Business Conduct and Ethics.
+- 14. Standards of Business Conduct and Ethics.
 Cumberland's commitment to a culture of integrity, ethics and compliance with the law is comprised in this policy, which will be provided to you as part of the conditions of your employment.
-You will have the opportunity to read, discuss and understand this policy prior to accepting and signing its Letter of Agreement.

-15. Debarment.
-You represent and warrant that you have not been debarred and will notify the Company immediately if you are debarred, pursuant to subsection 306(a) or 306(b) of the Federal Food, Drug, and Cosmetic Act.

-16. Notice.
-Any notice required or permitted to be given under this Agreement shall be sufficient if in writing and if sent by registered or certified mail to your residence or to the Company's principal office in the case of the Company.

-17 Waiver.
-The waiver by either party of any provision of this Agreement shall not operate or be construed as a waiver of any subsequent breach.

-18. Entire Agreement.
-This Agreement contains the entire agreement of the parties and may not be changed orally, but only by an agreement in writing signed by the party against whom enforcement of any waiver, change, modification, extension, or discharge is sought.
+You will have the opportunity to read, discuss and understand this policy prior to accepting and signing its Letter of Agreement. - 15.
+Debarment.
+You represent and warrant that you have not been debarred and will notify the Company immediately if you are debarred, pursuant to subsection 306(a) or 306(b) of the Federal Food, Drug, and Cosmetic Act. - 16.
+Notice.
+Any notice required or permitted to be given under this Agreement shall be sufficient if in writing and if sent by registered or certified mail to your residence or to the Company's principal office in the case of the Company. - 17 Waiver.
+The waiver by either party of any provision of this Agreement shall not operate or be construed as a waiver of any subsequent breach. - 18.
+Entire Agreement.
+This Agreement contains the entire agreement of the parties and may not be changed orally, but only by an agreement in writing signed by the party against whom enforcement of any waiver, change, modification, extension, or discharge is sought. - 19.
+Governance.

-19. Governance.
 This Agreement shall be governed by the laws of the State of Tennessee.
-Any dispute arising out of this Agreement shall be resolved, at the Company's sole option, by courts sitting in Nashville, Tennessee, and you waive any objection to such venue.

-20. Enforceability.
-In the event that any provision of this Agreement shall be held by a court to be unenforceable, such provision will be enforced to the maximum extent permissible, and the remaining portions of this Agreement shall remain in full force and effect.
+Any dispute arising out of this Agreement shall be resolved, at the Company's sole option, by courts sitting in Nashville, Tennessee, and you waive any objection to such venue. - 20.
+Enforceability.
+In the event that any provision of this Agreement shall be held by a court to be unenforceable, such provision will be enforced to the maximum extent permissible, and the remaining portions of this Agreement shall remain in full force and effect. - 21.
+Survival.

-21. Survival.
 Notwithstanding any termination of your employment, this Agreement shall survive and remain in effect in accordance with its terms.

-This letter agreement may be signed in one or more counterparts, each of which shall be an original and all of which will constitute one and the same instrument.
+Accepted as to all terms and conditions as of the 16th of March, 2020: